The Foundation’s Primary Purpose is to award Springboard Grants to talented young musicians and theater arts students

 Winners are required to describe how their grants benefited them, either through a detailed report or through a short video, presented at the following year’s Awards Reception.

-BMFA’s grants are currently made possible by the extraordinary generosity of Marc Platt – Oscar, Tony, Golden Globe, SAG and Emmy award-winning producer of Wicked on Broadway, Empire Falls on TV, and multiple Hollywood blockbusters (Jerry Maguire; Sleepless in Seattle; the Legally Blonde movies, Into the Woods, Bridge of Spies, The Girl on the Train, La La Land, and many more).
+BMFA’s grants have been made possible by the extraordinary generosity of Marc Platt – Oscar, Tony, Golden Globe, SAG and Emmy award-winning producer of Wicked on Broadway, Empire Falls on TV, and multiple Hollywood blockbusters (Jerry Maguire; Sleepless in Seattle; the Legally Blonde movies, Into the Woods, Bridge of Spies, The Girl on the Train, La La Land, and many more).
 Mr. Platt, a Bruce Montgomery protégé, is a graduate of the University of Pennsylvania and a former member of the Penn Glee Club and Penn Singers.

 Exceptional talent, a carefully thought-out plan, and financial need and will be among the major award criteria.
 To apply, please read the guidelines below.